SlideMeister . . . .

 "Sometimes ya gotta wonder"

-Of course, this is an opinion piece. :o)
+Of course, this is an opinion piece. 🙂

 Who decides what we get to see and hear or not?
 Not us.
 When I was a kid, my first job was at a theater and I was surprised to find that the older employees there all hated movies, period.
 At least they were being honest.
 Other folks who see a lot of movies become "Movie Critics" who in turn, end up running the Oscars, Academy Awards, The Cannes Film Festival and the like, which are graded by the personal vanities of these eccentric, jaded supposedly artistic pin-heads who are more impressed with themselves as a group than what's good bad or ugly about a particular film.
 In other words; WE (you and I) aren't smart enough to decide for ourselves what's worth watching.
 Worse yet, many of us enable and empower these guys by actually listening to them.
 Contrast this with the People's Choice Awards, which is more reality based; critics may give a film one star but box office receipts tell the real story.
 Happens a lot.

-Another example: An anorexic, ninety pound model with a shaved head, and "Cleopatra" eyes does that goofy walk down a runway wearing a rain barrel on a rope, and a "person" named Zane (or something) with purple hair, Gothic makeup and a huge nose ring says into a microphone: "Yeeesssss!
-Girl, you are ssso hot!" (like he would know) and ninety million women wanna run out to some over-priced boutique to drop down 250 bucks cuz this "Zane" sez it's "to die for!"
+Another example: An anorexic, ninety pound model covered with tattoos, piercings, green hair and a half shaved head, and "Cleopatra" eyes does that goofy walk down a runway wearing a rain barrel on a rope, and a "person"🙄 named Zane (or something) with purple hair, stupid glasses and Gothic makeup, tattooed face, and a huge nose ring says into a microphone: "Yeeesssss!
+Girl, you are sssso hot!" (like he would know) and ninety million women wanna run out to some over-priced boutique to drop down 250 bucks cuz this "Zane" sez it's "to die for!"
 Whatta bucha maroons!

 Music critics can be the same.
 They become so saturated with music, they are not only harder to impress, but in many cases become bizarre and cynical in their opinions.
 This phenomenon pretty much works the same wherever it's applied.
 Look at fashions today: belts obviously velcrowed? to pubic bones and cuffs dragging the floor, exposed underwear pulled up to the chest, and 50's styled gym shoes dragging 12 inches of untied laces.
 (Waaay Kewl - not to mention sanitary) Ninety degrees in the shade, and the kids are all wearin' wool beanie hats pulled down past the ears, standing with their arms crossed and making the finger signs that used to mean "BS."
 Yeah, That makes total sense!
 The girls . . . . (don't even get me started on the girls)